 - For some patients, surgery such as a facelift, brow lift, or eye lift may be the best approach.
 Non-surgical rejuvenation treatments, such as soft tissue fillers, cannot achieve the same results but may help delay the time when consideration of a facelift becomes appropriate.

 - Complications from dermal fillers are uncommon.
 Potential risks vary depending on the specific filler used and the relative permanence of the filler substance and include: * Acne-like skin eruptions * Asymmetry * Bruising, bleeding from the injection site, swelling * Damage to the skin that results in a wound and possible scarring * Infection at the injection site * Lumps * Palpability of the filler under the surface of the skin * Skin rash with itching * Skin redness * Under- or over-correction of wrinkles

 Get Dermal Fillers treatment at Jeffersonville, Indiana

-This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Amanda Daggett, Dr. Elena Kurland, Dr. Kevin O'Bryan and Dr. Molly Moye, offering Dermal Fillers treatment to the residents of Jeffersonville, Indiana.
+This Forefront Dermatology clinic, is led by board-certified dermatologists, Dr. Elena Kurland and Dr. Kevin O'Bryan, offering Dermal Fillers treatment to the residents of Jeffersonville, Indiana.

 Call (812) 282-8622 or fill out the consult form to request your appointment today.